jundalisay/sp/content/en/research/galen/natural/book-1/chapter-06.md

 ---

-Genesis results from alteration together with shaping.
+Genesis results from change with shaping.

-The seed having been cast into the womb or into the earth (for there is no difference), then, after a certain definite period, a great number of parts become constituted in the substance which is being generated;
+The seed being cast into the womb is the same as being cast into the earth.

+After a certain definite period, many parts become constituted in the substance which is being generated.

-These differ as regards moisture, dryness, coldness and warmth,35 and in all the other qualities which naturally derive therefrom.
+These differ as regards moisture, dryness, coldness and warmth, and in all the other qualities which naturally derive therefrom.

 These derivative qualities, you are acquainted with, if you have given any sort of scientific consideration to the question of genesis and destruction.